 Isaac Comnenus seized the Eastern Roman Empire’s throne in 1057 but only ruled for just over two years.
-Even so, there were things about him and his rule that differed from the empire’s other rulers.
+Even so, he differed in several areas from the empire’s other rulers.

-1 – While Isaac’s father was Manuel Comnenus, a loyal general for Basil II, Isaac’s mother was said to be the unnamed daughter of a Bulgarian Tsar.
-Based on Isaac’s likely birthdate, the Bulgarian Tsar could have been either Samuel or Samuel’s son, Gavril Radomir.
+While Isaac’s father was Manuel Comnenus, a loyal general for Basil II, one reference said Isaac’s mother was the unnamed daughter of a Bulgarian Tsar.
+Based on Isaac’s likely birthdate, the Bulgarian Tsar was either Samuel or Samuel’s son, Gavril Radomir.
 Isaac’s wife, Catherine, was the daughter of another Bulgarian Tsar, Ivan Vladislav.
 Given that Ivan murdered his cousin, Gavril, to become Tsar, Isaac and Catherine’s marriage may have had a few challenges.
 In any event, Isaac had unusually close ties to the Bulgarians for that time.

-2 – Isaac was not the first choice of the generals who rebelled against Michael VI.
-Their first choice had been another general, Nikephoros Bryennios, but he had the misfortune to be caught by Michael’s supporters early in the rebellion and blinded.
+Isaac was not the first choice of the generals who rebelled against Michael VI.
+Their first choice was another general, Nikephoros Bryennios.
+He had the misfortune to be caught by Michael VI’s supporters early in the rebellion and blinded.
 Isaac was their second choice.

-3 – The traditional location in the Hagia Sophia for coronations was in the large green marble circle in the nave of the church, nicknamed the Omphalion (the navel of the world, which it does somewhat resemble!).
-John Skylitzes’s history reports that Isaac’s crowningtook place in the church’s ambo/pulpit, instead.
-I guess he really wanted to be seen.
+The traditional location in the Hagia Sophia for coronations was in the large green marble circle in the nave of the church, nicknamed the Omphalion (the navel of the world, which it does somewhat resemble when viewed from the balcony!).
+John Skylitzes’s history reports that Isaac’s crowning took place in the church’s ambo/pulpit, instead.
+I guess he really wanted the people to see him.

 So we see in him an extroverted scholar/soldier versed in Greek culture but with Bulgarian origins.
 Not your usual emperor!